ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: ABC

 \section{ABC}

-We can quantify the uncertainty of the unknown parameter $\theta$ by a posterior distribution $p(\theta|x)$ given the observed dataset $x = \dataObs$.
-A posterior distribution can be written, by Bayes' Theorem, as
+We can quantify the uncertainty of the unknown parameter $\theta$ by a posterior distribution $p(\theta \mid \data)$ given the observed dataset $\data = \dataObs$.
+A posterior distribution can be written, by Bayes' Theorem, as:

-where $\prior(\theta)$, $p(x|\theta)$ and $m(x) = \int \pi(\theta)p(x|\theta)d\theta$ are, correspondingly, the prior distribution on the parameter $\theta$, the likelihood function, and the marginal likelihood.
+where $\prior(\theta)$, $p(\data \mid \theta)$ and $m(\data) = \int \pi(\theta)p(\data \mid \theta)d\theta$ are, correspondingly, the prior distribution on the parameter $\theta$, the likelihood function, and the marginal likelihood.
 The prior distribution $\pi(\theta)$ ensures a way to leverage the learning of parameters with prior knowledge.
 If the likelihood function can be evaluated, at least up to a normalizing constant, then the posterior distribution can be approximated by drawing a sample of parameter values using (Markov chain) Monte Carlo sampling schemes \citep{Robert2005}.
-In most real-world problems however, the analytic form of the posterior distribution is unknown because the likelihood is not analytically available.
-This is typical for simulator-based models for which the likelihood function is often intractable or difficult to compute, and therefore the inference schemes are adapted following two approaches: (i) by measuring the discrepancy between simulated and observed dataset, and (ii) by approximating the likelihood function.
+In {many} real-world problems, however, the analytic form of the posterior distribution is unknown because the likelihood is not analytically available.
+This is typical for simulator-based models for which the likelihood function is often intractable or difficult to compute (as for instance the Lorenz model above or other integrations of stochastic differential equation models), and therefore the inference schemes are adapted following two alternative approaches: (i) by measuring the discrepancy between simulated and observed dataset, and (ii) by approximating the likelihood function.